ty-elastic/videojs_observability/README.md

 ### ***Can OpenTelemetry Agents send traces and metrics directly to Elastic APM without using an OpenTelemetry Collector?***

 Yes, this should be possible, though it is complicated by authentication.
-You obviously don't want to embed a bearer token in a web-based front-end application.
+You obviously don't want to embed a bearer token in a web-based frontend application.
 Elastic APM does support anonymous agents (for [RUM](https://www.elastic.co/guide/en/apm/guide/current/apm-rum.html)), though I'm not certain that will work with off-the-shelf OpenTelemetry OTLP/HTTP agents.
 Additionally, I don't believe the current version of the [NGINX OpenTelemetry module](https://github.com/open-telemetry/opentelemetry-cpp-contrib/tree/main/instrumentation/nginx) supports bearer token authentication.

 # LICENSE